top of page

 It supports mental, emotional, and physical health.

-Setting aside time for bonding with other women—as we do at our retreats—is not a luxury.
+Setting aside time for bonding with other women is not a luxury.

 It’s a powerful form of self-care that strengthens every area of life.